-Note: The bottle of oil may contain an ounce or two more than the engine requires.
+Note: The bottle of oil may contain more oil than the engine requires.
 Do not overfill or under fill the engine.

-Max fill:0.6 L (20 oz), type: automotive detergent oil with an API service classification of SJ, SL, or higher.
+Max fill: 0.60 L (20 oz), type: automotive detergent oil with an API service classification of SJ, SL, or higher.

-Use Figure 7 below to select the best oil viscosity for the outdoor temperature range expected:
+Use Figure 7 below to select the best oil viscosity for the outdoor temperature range expected.